 The elements of art are the building blocks of an art work, or the pieces and parts an artist puts together to create their composition.
 The principles of design are the way an artist chooses to use or arrange the elements of art in his or her artwork.

-The elements are simple to teach.
+The elements of art are simple to teach.
 Color, line, shape, value, space, form and texture are pretty straightforward to define and witness.
-But the principles, they are a bit harder to nail down.
+But the principles of design, they are a bit harder to nail down.
 The idea of how much variety or rhythm is pleasing in an artwork is a subjective judgement.
 But knowing the vocabulary and the tools that are at their disposal as an artist can only benefit your young creative.

 Introduce, teach, practice, and know that these complex ideas may need to be introduced a few times before they really click.
 That’s okay.
-Keep talking and practicing and your kiddos will develop an understanding of these big ideas soon enough!
+Keep talking and practicing and your kiddos will develop an understanding of these principles soon enough!

 Full color principles of design posters…